DylanBulfin/bignum/README.md

 ## Goals
 My ultimate goal is to make this as close to a `u64` stand-in as possible.
-The user should be able to create them at the beginning of the program (or whenever they're needed), and then use them as if it was a standard `u64` price/score/etc. value.
+The user should be able to create them at the beginning of the program (or whenever they're needed), and then use them as if they were a standard `u64` price/score/etc. value.

 As an addendum to the above I want it to be lightweight and performant.
 Users should be able to modify, create, and delete them at will without notable performance hits (to the extent that's possible).
+If they need to employ special management techniques (passing by reference, etc) they're hardly better than a heavier type.

 ## Installation
 Add a dependecy to `bignumbe-rs` to `Cargo.toml` either directly or via `cargo add`.